Bootstrap Example

 Description: Funded research (Swiss National Science Foundation) project that aims to make a fundamental advance toward simpler use of large-scale high performance computing systems, with impacts not only in the computer science community but also in all computational science domains.

 My role: investigate and develop a multilevel scheduling (MLS) approach that allows schedulers at both, batch and application levels to cooperate and exchange information about applications' execution and resource usage.
-My work involved theoretical research studies, simulation, and experiments.
-In addition to prototyping thhe MLS approach, I was responsible for writing and publishing the research ideas in scientific venues.
+My work involved theoretical research studies, simulations, and experiments.
+In addition to prototyping the MLS approach, I was responsible for writing and publishing the research ideas in scientific venues.

 Link